butlerx/wetty/docs/apache.md

 ### Auto login

-If you want to have a seamless login by trusting your IdP for authentication, you can create password-less users on the wetty platform and have them trust an SSH key used by the NodeJS, owned by the dedicated wetty OS user.
+If you want to have a seamless login by trusting your IdP for authentication, you can create password-less users on the WeTTY platform and have them trust an SSH key used by the NodeJS, owned by the dedicated WeTTY OS user.

-Wetty instanciation with proper parameters, especially the SSH private key is done via the following systemd service `/etc/systemd/system/wetty.service`:
+WeTTY instanciation with proper parameters, especially the SSH private key is done via the following systemd service `/etc/systemd/system/wetty.service`:

 ```
 [Unit]
-Description=Wetty Web Terminal
+Description=WeTTY Web Terminal
 After=network.target

 [Service]